Pennsylvania Packet: History and notable features

-On September 21, 1796, it was the first to publish George Washington's Farewell Address.
+On September 21, 1796, it became the first to publish George Washington's Farewell Address.

 In 1800, Zachariah Poulson purchased the paper and renamed it Poulson's American Daily Advertiser.

 In 1825, the Marquis De Lafayette granted an interview to "Poulson's Advertiser" during his famous visit to the United States.

-Poulson ran the paper for almost 40 years, and at end of 1839 sold out to the owners of the recently founded North American.
+Poulson ran the paper for almost forty years; at the end of 1839, he sold the publication to the owners of the recently founded North American.
 The North American featured the 1771 founding of the Packet as its heritage.

 To the extent it can honestly be traced past this point, the final successor of the Packet can be said to be The Philadelphia Inquirer.